arnenoori/gto-poker-bot/report/481_report.md

 The implementation of the Fixed Strategy Agent involves:

-1. Hand Strength Evaluation: The agent assesses the strength of its hand using a heuristic scoring system that assigns higher values to stronger hands (e.g., royal flush, straight flush, four of a kind) and lower values to weaker hands (e.g., high card, one pair).
+1. **Hand Strength Evaluation**: The agent assesses the strength of its hand using a heuristic scoring system that assigns higher values to stronger hands (e.g., royal flush, straight flush, four of a kind) and lower values to weaker hands (e.g., high card, one pair).
 The evaluation takes into account both the private cards and the community cards.

-2. Pot Odds Calculation: The agent computes the pot odds, which represent the ratio of the current size of the pot to the cost of a contemplated call.
+2. **Pot Odds Calculation**: The agent computes the pot odds, which represent the ratio of the current size of the pot to the cost of a contemplated call.
 This information is used to determine whether it is profitable to continue in the hand or fold.

-3. Opponent Action Consideration: The agent takes into account the actions of the opponents, such as their betting patterns and the frequency of their raises.
+3. **Opponent Action Consideration**: The agent takes into account the actions of the opponents, such as their betting patterns and the frequency of their raises.
 This information is used to adjust the agent's strategy and make more informed decisions.

-4. Decision Making: Based on the hand strength, pot odds, and opponent actions, the agent selects the optimal action from a predefined set of options (e.g., fold, call, raise).
+4. **Decision Making**: Based on the hand strength, pot odds, and opponent actions, the agent selects the optimal action from a predefined set of options (e.g., fold, call, raise).
 The decision-making process is guided by a set of rules that aim to maximize the expected value (EV) of the agent's actions.

 The Fixed Strategy Agent's implementation is contained in the `fixed.py` file, which includes functions for hand evaluation, pot odds calculation, and decision making based on predefined rules.